-AO 245E (Rev. 12/03) Judgment in a Criminal Case for Organizational Defendants Sheet 4 - Schedule of Payments 4 Judgment - Page DEFENDANT ORGANIZATION: Hitachi Automotive Systems, Ltd. CASE NUMBER: 1:16cr078 SCHEDULE OF PAYMENTS Having assessed the organization's ability to pay, payment of the total criminal monetary penalties are due as follows: Lump sum payment of \$ 55480400.00 due immediately, balance due not later than in accordance with C or B Payment to begin immediately (may be combined with ☐ C or D below); or C (e.g., equal, weekly, monthly, quarterly) installments of \$ over a period of (e.g., months or years), to commence (e.g., 30 or 60 days) after the date of this judgment; or D Special instructions regarding the payment of criminal monetary penalties: Fifteen (15) days following the entry of Judgment.
+AO 245E (Rev. 12/03) Judgment in a Criminal Case for Organizational Defendants Sheet 4 - Schedule of Payments

+Judgment - - Page 4 of 4 DANT ORGANIZATION: Hitachi Automotive Systems, Ltd. NUMBER: 1:16cr078 SCHEDULE OF PAYMENTS Hav ing a ssessed the organization's ability to pay, payment of the total criminal monetary penal ties are du e as follo ows: A $\boxtimes$ Lump sum payment of \$55480400.00 due immediately, balance due not later than , or $\boxtimes$ in accordance with $\square$ C or $\boxtimes$ D below; or B Payment to begin immediately (may be combined with C or D below /); or С Payment in (e.g., equal, weekly, monthly, quarterly) installments of \$ ver a per (e.g., months or years), to commence (e.g., 30 or 60 days ) after the date of th nis judgr nent; or c D $\boxtimes$ Special instructions regarding the payment of criminal monetary penalties: Fifteen (15) days following the entry of Judgment.